edmolinari/myreads/README.md

 # MyReads Project

-This is a project for Udacity nanodegree React course - Module 1
+This is a project for Udacity React Nanodegree Program course - module 1.
+It consists in a bookshelf app that allows the user to select and categorize books he has read, is currently reading, or wants to read.

 ## Install instructions